-- d.
-When Required, Applicant and RPU Commit to Additional Interconnection Study Steps.
-When an Initial Review reveals that the proposed facility cannot be interconnected to RPU's Distribution System by means of a Simplified Interconnection, or that significant RPU Interconnection Facilities or Distribution System improvements must be installed or made to RPU's Distribution System to accommodate the interconnection of an Applicant's Generating Facility, RPU and Applicant shall enter into an agreement that provides for RPU to perform additional studies, facility design, and engineering and to provide detailed cost estimates for fixed price or actual cost billing, to the Applicant at the Applicant's expense.
-The interconnection study agreement shall set forth RPU's schedule for completing such work and the estimated or fixed price costs of such studies and engineering.
+- When Required, Applicant and RPU Commit to Additional d.
+Interconnection Study Steps.
+When an Initial Review reveals that the proposed facility cannot be Interconnected to RPU's Distribution System by means of a Simplified Interconnection, or that significant RPU Interconnection Facilities or Distribution System improvements must be installed or made to RPU's Distribution System to accommodate the Interconnection of an Applicant's Generating Facility, RPU and Applicant shall enter into an agreement that provides for RPU to perform additional studies, facility design, and engineering and to provide detailed cost estimates for fixed price or actual cost billing, to the Applicant at the Applicant's expense.
+The Interconnection Study agreement shall set forth RPU's schedule for completing such work and the estimated or fixed price costs of such studies and engineering.
 Upon completion of an Interconnection Study, RPU shall provide the Applicant with the specific requirements, costs and schedule for interconnecting the Generating Facility to accommodate execution of agreements pursuant to Section C.1.e. - Applicant and RPU Enter Into a Generation Interconnection e.
-Agreement and, Where Required, a Financing and Ownership Agreement for Interconnection Facilities or Electric System The RPU shall provide the Applicant with an Modifications. executable version of the Generating Facility Interconnection Agreement, net energy metering agreement, or Power Purchase Agreement appropriate for the Applicant's Generating Facility and desired mode of operation.
-Where the Initial Review or Interconnection Study performed by RPU has determined that modifications or additions are required to be made to its Electric System, or that additional metering, monitoring, or protection devices will be necessary to accommodate an Applicant's Generating Facility, RPU may also provide the Applicant with other interconnection facilities financing and ownership agreements.
+Agreement and, Where Required, a Financing and Ownership Agreement for Interconnection Facilities or Electric System Modifications.
+The RPU shall provide the Applicant with an executable version of the Generating Facility Interconnection Agreement, Net Energy Metering agreement, or Power Purchase Agreement appropriate for the Applicant's Generating Facility and desired mode of operation.
+Where the Initial Review or Interconnection Study performed by RPU has determined that modifications or additions are required to be made to its electric system, or that additional metering, monitoring, or protection devices will be necessary to accommodate an Applicant's Generating Facility, RPU may also provide the Applicant with other Interconnection Facilities financing and ownership agreements.
 These agreements shall set forth the Applicant's responsibilities, completion schedules, and estimated or fixed price costs for the required work. - f.
 Where Applicable, RPU or Producer Installs Required Interconnection Facilities or Modifies RPU's Distribution System.

 After executing the applicable agreements, RPU or Producer will commence construction/installation of the modifications or metering and monitoring requirements identified in the agreements.
-The parties will use good faith efforts to meet the schedules and cost estimates. - g.
-Producer Arranges for and Completes Commissioning Testing of Generating Facility and, Where Applicable, Producer Installed Interconnection Facilities.
-The producer is responsible for testing new Generating Facilities and associated Interconnection Facilities, according to Section J.5 to ensure compliance with the safety and reliability provisions of this Rule, and RPU rules and regulations prior to being operated in parallel with RPU's Distribution System.
+The parties will use good faith efforts to meet the schedules and cost estimates.